Logo Icon

 • Substitution of Terminology: "Mental illness" replaced by "unsoundness of mind" in the majority of provisions.

-• Timelines for Procedures: Prescribes timelines for various procedures (e.g., issuing verdict within 30 days post-argument).
+• Timelines for Procedures: Prescribes timelines for various procedures (e.g., issuing a verdict within 30 days post-argument).

 • Medical Examination: Can be requested by any police officer in certain cases.

-• Sample Collection: Magistrate can compel individuals to submit signature specimens, handwriting samples, etc., even if they haven't been arrested.
+• Sample Collection: Magistrates can compel individuals to submit signature specimens, handwriting samples, etc., even if they haven't been arrested.

-• Forensic Investigation: Mandated for offenses punishable with ≥7 years of imprisonment.
+• Forensic Investigation: Mandated for offences punishable with ≥7 years of imprisonment.

 • New Procedures w.r.t.
 FIR Registration: After filing a Zero FIR, the relevant police station must transfer it to the jurisdictionally appropriate station for further investigation.
 FIRs can be electronically registered, and the information will be officially recorded upon the person's signature within 3 days.